kristjanjansen/trip3/README.md

 #### Running tests in development

-The test are Laravel Dusk tests, running via Puppeteer.
+The test are Laravel Dusk tests, running usin Puppeteer.

 1. Make sure you have `APP_URL` set in `.env`